SeanKilleen/Sieve.NET/README.md

     // If (FilterExists("Location"))
        // etc. etc.

-Instead, wouldn't it be cool to do something like:
+Instead, wouldn't it be great to be able to do something like:

 	[Sieve("MyUniqueFilterName", "LastName")]
     public class PersonLastNameFilter : IFindableSieve<Person>